 Duff Conacher, LL.B., is an internationally recognized leader in the area of democratic reform and government accountability.
 He is a former Ralph Nader’s Raider and he has worked as a researcher, community organizer and educator, legal intern and consultant.
 A graduate of the University of Toronto Faculty of Law, he has a long-standing interest in democratic process and corporate responsibility issues.
 He was the main Founder of Democracy Watch, was Coordinator from 1993 to June 2011, and is still a Director and spokesperson on many issues for the organization.
 He was the Coordinator from 2011 to 2013 of the national educational charity Your Canada, Your Constitution (YCYC), and also heads the firm GoodOrg.ca Consulting which provides advice and services to governments, businesses and citizen organizations in the areas of good governance, ethics, responsibility, communications, stakeholder and public relations.
 He was an Adjunct Professor at the University of Toronto’s Faculty of Law from 2011 to 2014 and a Visiting Professor at the University of Ottawa’s School of Political Studies from 2014 to 2016.
 For the 2017-2018 school year, he was an Part-time Professor at the University of Ottawa’s School of Political Studies, and the Faculty of Law.
-He is also an Adjunct Professor of Law and Politics at the University of Ottawa, and a Ph.D. in Law student at the University of Ottawa Faculty of Law.
+He is also an Adjunct Professor of Law and Politics at the University of Ottawa, and a Ph.D. in Law student there in the Faculty of Law.

 As Coordinator of Democracy Watch, he led the organization to win more changes to laws, regulations and government policies than any other citizen advocacy group in Canada (as of June 2011, more than 110 changes strengthening government accountability and corporate responsibility measures in 16 key Canadian federal laws, 6 key federal policies, and 7 provincial laws).
 Many of the changes are world-leading.